Detection Rules as Code

 ## How syncing works

-Scanner regularly syncs detection rules from GitHub repositories.
-When a sync is triggered, Scanner will read any changes in the repository, then [validate](/scanner/using-scanner-complete-feature-reference/detections-and-alerting/detection-rules/detection-rules-as-code/writing-detection-rules.md#schema) and [run tests](/scanner/using-scanner-complete-feature-reference/detections-and-alerting/detection-rules/detection-rules-as-code/writing-detection-rules.md#detection-rule-tests) for all rules.
-Then
+When a sync is triggered, Scanner reads the current state of the repository, then [validates](/scanner/using-scanner-complete-feature-reference/detections-and-alerting/detection-rules/detection-rules-as-code/writing-detection-rules.md#schema) and [runs tests](/scanner/using-scanner-complete-feature-reference/detections-and-alerting/detection-rules/detection-rules-as-code/writing-detection-rules.md#detection-rule-tests) for all rules.
+Then:

 * If any rule fails, Scanner will not sync *any* changes (including those that passed) and will notify the user with an error.